The adage goes,

 Insect Farming

 I’ve talked about eating bugs for survival here before.
-Once you get over the initial yuck factor, you realize that some bugs even taste really good.
+Once you get over the initial yuck factor, you realize some bugs taste good.

-I’d highly recommend that you consider raising insects as an off-grid food option.
-In anticipation of a global food crisis, the United Nations even has a campaign going called “Insects to Feed the World” to get people in western countries to eat insects.
+I’d highly recommend raising insects as an off-grid food option.
+In anticipation of a global food crisis, the United Nations even has a campaign called “Insects to Feed the World” to get people in Western countries to eat insects.

 There are all sorts of things you can do with insects.

-If you raise bees, then the honey will be the best natural cold remedy you’ll find in a SHTF situation.
-And let’s not forget that maggots can be used to clean infected tissue from wounds!
+If you raise bees, the honey will be the best natural cold remedy in a SHTF situation.
+And let’s not forget that maggots can clean infected tissue from wounds!

 No One Food System is Perfect for Survival…

-I want to emphasize that each of these off-grid food systems has its strengths and weaknesses.
+I want to emphasize that these off-grid food systems have strengths and weaknesses.
 Not one of them is perfect for every SHTF situation.

 Since we can’t predict what will happen in the aftermath of a disaster, we shouldn’t rely on just one food system.
 You’ve got to implement multiple food systems in case one fails.